popey/popey.com-blog/content/post/2021/02/messaging-overload.md

 Some other friends of mine use Discord to DM me.
 They know how to find me in other places, but for some reason Discord is the method of choice.

-A friend recently got in touch with me via Slack last week, where I'm in maybe six slacks (down from twenty), of which I'm 'active' in one or two, sporatically.
+A friend recently got in touch with me via Slack last week, where I'm in maybe six slacks (down from twenty), of which I'm 'active' in one or two, sporadically.
 I don't particularly enjoy Slack, so it's not somewhere I actively go to.

 I'm in a couple of communities on Google Hangouts/Meet or whatever it's called this week.